On a convex embedding of the Euler problem of two fixed centers: Introduction

 \;

-As observed in \cite{contact}, for energies below the first critical energy the bounded components of the regularized energy hypersurface of the planar circular restricted three body problem(PCR3BP) are star-shaped.
+As observed in \cite{contact}, for energies below the first critical energy the bounded components of the regularized energy hypersurface of the PCR3BP are star-shaped.
 One can ask if the starshapedness can be improved to the stronger condition, namely fiberwise convexity.
 To explain what the fiberwise convexity of the energy hypersurface means, without loss of generality we focus on $\Sigma_c^E$.
-Switching the roles of $q$ and $p$ we regard $p$ as the position and $q$ as the momentum.
+Due to the singularity at the Earth, $\Sigma_c^E$ is noncompact.
+However, one can regularize it in the sense of Moser, see \cite{Moser}: switching the roles of $q$ and $p$ we regard $p$ as the position and $q$ as the momentum.
 The Earth component is then a subset $\Sigma_c^E \subset T^* \R^2 \subset T^*S^2$.
 In the last inclusion, via the stereographic projection we think $S^2 = \R^2 \cup \left\{ \infty \right\}$.
 The regularized Earth component, i.e., the closure $\overline{\Sigma_c^E}$ in $T^*S^2$, is regular in the fiber over $\infty$.
 In particular, $\overline{\Sigma_c^E} \subset T^*S^2$ is a subbundle over $S^2$ whose fibers are diffeomorphic to a circle.
 Moreover, the fiber over $\infty$ is a circle and hence it is convex.
-Note that the points in the fiber over $\infty \in S^2 $ correspond to collision state $q=E$ at which the momentums explode.
+Note that the points in the fiber over $\infty \in S^2 $ correspond to collision state $q=E$ at which the momenta explode.

 The submanifold $\overline{\Sigma_c^E} \subset T^*S^2$ is said to be \textit{fiberwise convex} if each fiber bounds a strictly convex domain in the tangent space.
 Since convexity is preserved under chart transition, which is a linear transformation, to show that $\overline{\Sigma_c^E}$ is fiberwise convex it suffices to show that $\left \{ q \in \R^2 : H(q,p) = c\right\}$ bounds a strictly convex domain in $\R^2$ for each $p$ (cf. \cite{book}).